 This list shows the names of the sound source files currently stored in the device.

-Sound source files can be registered to media numbers 1 - 20.
+Sound source files can be registered to media numbers 1-20.
 Either MP3 or WAV files can be uploaded to the device.

-Item Contents A Available capacity for internal sound source files Displays max. device capacity (80 MB) and currently available sound source file upload capacity. В Upload Icon Uploads PC-saved sound source files to the device and adds them to the Internal Sound Source list.
+Item Contents Α Available capacity for internal sound source files Displays max. device capacity (80 MB) and currently available sound source file upload capacity. В Sound Source File Playback Button All sound source files currently registered on the Internal Sound Source list can be played back by way of a PC, and confirmed as audio.
+If no sound files are registered, the playback button will not be enabled. С Upload Icon Uploads PC-saved sound source files to the device and adds them to the Internal Sound Source list.
 (See "Uploading Sound Source Files" on p.
-33.) С Download Icon Downloads sound source files from the device and saves them to the PC.
+34.)
+D Download Icon Downloads sound source files from the device and saves them to the PC.
 (See "Downloading Sound Source Files" on p.
-33.)
-D Delete Icon Deletes sound source files from the device.
+34.)
+E Delete Icon Deletes sound source files from the device.
 (See "Deleting Sound Source Files" on p.
-34.)
+35.)